-David M. Malone, a former Canadian ambassador to the United Nations and former high commissioner to India, is rector of the United Nations University in Tokyo and Under-Secretary-General of the United Nations.
-He is a student of multilateralism, particularly of the Security Council.
+David M. Malone, a former Canadian high commissioner to India, is currently rector of the United Nations University (UNU), headquartered in Tokyo, and an under-secretary-general of the United Nations.
+These views are his own alone, not those of UNU or the UN.

 Articles by David M. Malone

 As the Asian world has risen, Canada has paid little attention